-The possible first-degree murder sentences vary widely by state.
+State first-degree murder sentences are predictably harsh.
+They do not vary as much between the states.
 In some states, such as Florida, all first-degree murder convictions bring either the death penalty or life in prison without the possibility of parole.

-State laws spell out specific factors which render those found guilty of first-degree murder subject to the state's harshest sentence.
-Aggravating factors include aspects of the crime, of the defendant, or of the victim(s) which render the defendant eligible for either the death penalty or life in prison without the possibility of parole.
+State laws spell out specific factors that render those guilty of first-degree murder subject to the state's harshest sentence.
+Aggravating factors include aspects related to the crime, the defendant, or the victim(s).
+A finding of an aggravating factor can make the defendant eligible for either the death penalty or life in state prison without the possibility of parole.

 Common aggravating factors include:

-- The killing occurred during the commission of any of a list of violent crimes (such as arson, rape or robbery);
+- The killing occurred during the commission of any of a list of violent crimes such as arson, rape, or robbery (felony murder rule)

-- The victim was a law enforcement officer performing his or her duties;
+- The victim was a federal law enforcement officer or state or local police officer performing their duties

-- The killing involved bombs or explosive materials; and
+- The killing involved bombs or explosive materials

-- The defendant was an active gang member and the victim was killed as part of gang activity.
+- The defendant was an active gang member, and the killing was part of gang activity

-This list merely illustrates several of the aggravating factors used for first-degree murder sentencing in some states.
-Consult the particular state law for the complete list of a specific state's aggravating factors.
+This list illustrates several aggravating factors used for first-degree murder sentencing in the states.
+California calls these factors special circumstances.
+There must be a finding that one of the factors is true for the defendant to receive a death sentence or a sentence of life imprisonment without parole.
+Consult the particular state law for the complete list of each state's aggravating factors.

 The Death Penalty

-In states which do not impose the death penalty, conviction on a first degree murder charge with aggravating factors generally results in a sentence of life in prison without the possibility of parole.
-In many states which do have the death penalty, an aggravated first degree murder conviction draws life in prison without parole if the prosecution does not seek, or fails to convince the court, to impose the death penalty.
+In states that do not impose the death penalty, conviction on a first-degree murder charge with aggravating factors generally results in a life sentence in prison without the possibility of parole.
+In many states with the death penalty, an aggravated first-degree murder conviction draws life in prison without parole if the prosecution does not seek or fails to convince the court to impose the death penalty.

 First-degree murder convictions without aggravating factors draw a range of prison sentences.
 This can include life in prison, usually with an eventual possibility of parole.
-The range of prison sentence for this type of murder conviction varies by state and can be 25 years to life in California, or 20 to 25 years in New York, to name only two.
+The range of prison sentences for this type of murder conviction varies by state.
+In California, the prison term may be 25 years to life.
+While in New York, it may be 20 to 25 years to life.